wpmartin/dbt-dremio-fundamentals/unit-3/README.md

  - Describe the nyc_taxi_gross_income model and its attributes.
  - Within `models.marts` create a `_schema.yml` file.
  - Add a `models` property and provide the name as `nyc_taxi_gross_income.md`.
- - Under description provide a docs link to your doc block .md file.
+ - Under description provide a [docs link](https://docs.getdbt.com/docs/build/documentation#using-docs-blocks) to your doc block .md file.
  - Execute `dbt run`.
  - Review the doc block under **Wiki** in the Dremio UI.

  ## Tags

 You can also add tags to your models.
-These are used as a semantic layer for users and as a resource selection to run/build/test models belonging to specific tags.
+These can be used as a semantic layer for users and as a resource selection to run/build/test models belonging to specific tags.

 - Edit the intermediate `_schema.yml`.
 - At the same level as `description` add a new property: